PMR2/PMR2userdocs/downloading-viewing.rst

 step back through the history of the workspace to a state that may not be available via the download links in the exposure pages discussed above.
-If you would like to modify the contents of workspace, making use of Mercurial will ensure accurate provenance records are maintained as well as all the other benefits of using a version control system.
+If you would like to modify the contents of workspace, making use of Git will ensure accurate provenance records are maintained as well as all the other benefits of using a version control system.

-As software tools like `OpenCOR`_ and `MAP Client`_ evolve, they will be able to hide a lot of the Mercurial details and present the user with a user interface suitable for their specific application areas.
-Directly using Mercurial is, however, currently the most powerful way to leverage the full capabilities of Auckland Physiome Repository.
+As software tools like `OpenCOR`_ and `MAP Client`_ evolve, they will be able to hide a lot of the Git details and present the user with a user interface suitable for their specific application areas.
+Directly using Git is, however, currently the most powerful way to leverage the full capabilities of Auckland Physiome Repository.

-If you are using the command line Mercurial client, you can easily clone the underlying repository for an exposure simply by selecting the text box inside the **Collaboration** portlet and paste that command into a terminal, or right click on the name of the workspace under the **Source** portlet and copy that URL and then paste that into your Mercurial client.
+If you are using the command line Git client, you can easily clone the underlying repository for an exposure simply by selecting the text box inside the **Collaboration** portlet and paste that command into a terminal, or right click on the name of the workspace under the **Source** portlet and copy that URL and then paste that into your Git client.

-Detailed instructions for working with Mercurial can be found in the :ref:`CellML repository tutorial <cellmlrepositorytutorial-hg>`.
+Detailed instructions for working with Git can be found in the :ref:`CellML repository tutorial <cellmlrepositorytutorial-git>`.

 .. _OpenCOR: http://abibook2.readthedocs.org/en/latest/OpenCOR/
 .. _MAP Client: http://abibook2.readthedocs.org/en/latest/MAP/